kripanshu-1/Simple-lane-changing-maneuver-using-LTI-MPC-and-PID-controller-on-Python/README.md

 ## Files in this Repository
 - `MAIN_MPC_car_lateral.py` - Main script implementing the MPC and visualization
-- `support_files_car.py` - Helper functions for vehicle dynamics and control
+- `support_files_car.py` - Helper functions contains trajectory generation, mpc simplification, state-space model and plant

 ## Running the Simulation
 - Keep both the files in the same folder.